 The other day, Simon Stevens, a historian of the struggle against South African apartheid, posted a composite image of book covers of books with African themes.
 The conclusion that, shamefully, whoever you are, wherever you’re from, whatever kind of writing you do, if you write a novel “about Africa,” chances are you’re going to get the acacia tree treatment.
 And the orange sky.
 And that even everyone’s darling, Chimamanda Ngozi-Adichie, is not excused.
 As Stevens summarized: “Like so many (wildly varying) writers on Africa, Adichie gets the acacia tree sunset treatment …” So whether Wilbur Smith or Wole Soyinka, Rider Haggard or Bessie Head, apparently you get the same cover imagery.

-As Jeremy Weate tweeted icily: “Funny that.
+That opened the floodgates of comments.
+As the Nigerian-based writer and researcher, Jeremy Weate, tweeted icily: “Funny that.
 Nigeria is not known for its acacia trees.”

-Edna Mohamed wrote on our Facebook page: “I hope one day we can finally upgrade to baobab trees or something.”
+The journalist Edna Mohamed wrote on Africa Is a Country Facebook page: “I hope one day we can finally upgrade to baobab trees or something.”